jlelong/LaTeX-Workshop-wiki/Intellisense.md

 # Intellisense

 This extension provides a variety of intellisense completions for different LaTeX features; notably for citations, labels, and file names.
+Intellisense suggestions are updated on file save but a more aggressive updating strategy can be used by setting [`intellisense.update.aggressive.enabled`](#latex-workshopintellisenseupdateaggressiveenabled) to `true`.

 ## Citations